mybuddymichael/poke/README.md

 ### The future

 The future of Poke is certainly uncertain, as it's a side-project on which I spend only a limited amount of my free time.
-That said, I hope to implement the following features:

-- An open-ended randomly-generated world, à la Minecraft, Infiniminer, Dwarf Fortress, and the previous pioneers of an open and random game world.
-- A system to give the player a sense of accomplishment and a goal.
-(Possibly collecting or creating robots.)
-- A crafting system that allows the player to create various items, vehicles, and robots of infinite possibilities.

-See, like I said, *simple*.
+But I've got some neat ideas, and as times goes on we'll see how they go...

 ### Currently